SCOPE OF THIS CHAPTER

 13. Action Following a Criminal Investigation or Prosecution

-The Police or CPS should inform the employer and LADO immediately when a criminal investigation and any subsequent trial is complete, or if it decided to close the investigation without charge, or not to continue to prosecute the case after the person has been charged.
+The Police or CPS should inform the employer and LADO immediately when a criminal investigation and any subsequent trial is complete, or if it is decided to close the investigation without charge, or not to continue to prosecute the case after the person has been charged.
 In these circumstances the LADO and the employer should discuss whether any further action, including disciplinary action, is appropriate and if so, how to proceed.
 The information from Children's Social Care and the Police should inform the decision.

 14. Disciplinary or Suitability Process